sanjeevbhusal/solidity-practise-hardhat/notes.md

 ## JSON RPC URL CONNECTION

-- every Node which exposes a RPC Url has implemented few methods.
-By doing a API call with library like "axios", we can get any information of the blockchain.
+- every Node which exposes an RPC Url has implemented few methods.
+By doing an API call with library like "axios", we can get any information of the blockchain.

 - The information about methods available and sending in the correct format is available at: